What are some good 30 day challenges?

 Read a book a week (1 year):

 I learned more in that year than I had in multiple years combined.
 And I continue to read at the same pace, 2 years later.

 The challenge was to rise at 5am, and it became a keystone habit that enabled working out and meditation to become more regular as well.
 I’m an early riser for life now.

-Here’s the truth: Challenges force you to be a better person because it’s difficult to back out.
-Especially if you are doing it with a friend or have group accountability, you’ll keep going even when it’s tough.
+Here’s the truth: Challenges force you to be a better person.
+It’s difficult to back out if you are doing it with a friend or have group accountability.
+That’s a powerful tool!

 200 Creative 30 Day Challenge Ideas

 Remember, whatever the idea, the challenge is to do it EVERY DAY for the next 30 days.
 (Aside from a few noted exceptions.)

 This post contains affiliate links, and I may earn a commission if you purchase (at no cost to you).
 See my disclaimer for more.

 First, these ideas will help you boost energy and focus, lose weight, and become a fitter version of yourself.